ionic-team/ionic-docs/versioned_docs/version-v6/vue/slides.md

 With `ion-slides`, Ionic automatically customized dozens of Swiper properties.
 This resulted in an experience that felt smooth when swiping on mobile devices.
 We recommend using the `IonicSlides` module to ensure that these properties are also set when using Swiper directly.
 However, using this module is **not** required to use Swiper.js in Ionic.

+It is recommended to review the [properties](https://github.com/ionic-team/ionic-framework/blob/main/core/src/components/slides/IonicSlides.ts) set by `IonicSlides` and determine which ones you would like to customize.

 We can install the `IonicSlides` module by importing it from `@ionic/vue` and passing it in as the last item in the `modules` array:

 ```html